|

 is not readily restored.

-It is over fifty years now since the huge wartime production
+over fifty years now since the huge wartime production

 finished.
 This period has seen the passing